paultopia/conlaw_casebook/spring-2022-iteration/02-lujan.md

 preliminary issue, and the only one we reach, is whether the respondents here, plaintiffs below, have standing to seek judicial review of the rule.

-2

-* The ESA, 87 Stat.
-884, as amended, 16 U.S.C. § 1531 _et seq.,_ seeks to protect species of animals against threats to their continuing existence caused by man.
-See generally _TVA v.
-Hill,_ 437 U.S. 153, 98 S.Ct.
-2279, 57 L.Ed.2d 117 (1978).
+The ESA seeks to protect species of animals against threats to their continuing existence caused by man.
 The ESA instructs the Secretary of the Interior to promulgate by regulation a list of those species which are either endangered or threatened under enumerated criteria, and to define the critical habitat of these species.
-16 U.S.C. §§ 1533, 1536.
 Section 7(a)(2) of the Act then provides, in pertinent part:

-3

-"Each Federal agency shall, in consultation with and with the assistance of the Secretary [of the Interior], insure that any action authorized, funded, or carried out by such agency . . . is not likely to jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of habitat of such species which is determined by the Secretary, after consultation as appropriate with affected States, to be critical."
-16 U.S.C. § 1536(a)(2).
+> Each Federal agency shall, in consultation with and with the assistance of the Secretary [of the Interior], insure that any action authorized, funded, or carried out by such agency . . . is not likely to jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of habitat of such species which is determined by the Secretary, after consultation as appropriate with affected States, to be critical.

-4

 In 1978, the Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS), on behalf of the Secretary of the Interior and the Secretary